 I have done education work at Crown Casino Perth WA and presentations and worked with staff at the casino.

-Trained staff selling Lottery West products, how to recognise problematic gambling.
+Trained staff selling Lottery West products, how to recognize problematic gambling.

 Private practice in London from 2013 to 2017 now living in London again for this year but planning to move back to the west country once the virus clears.

 - Bachelor of Arts Counselling University Notre Dame , Fremantle, Western Australia.

 - Certificate Mindfulness AU.

 - Certificate Level 1 and 2 in Solution Focused Brief Therapy.
 AU